-Integrating Scratch into CAP offers an opportunity for educators to provide engaging and innovative learning experiences for their learners.
+Integrating Scratch into CAPS offers an opportunity for educators to provide engaging and innovative learning experiences for their learners.
 Incorporating technology like Scratch in the primary curriculum enhances learners’ understanding of concepts and helps them develop vital skills for today’s society.

 Scratch is a visually programming environment that encourages children to create interactive stories, animations, and games.
 Integrating Scratch into the curriculum shows a noticeable improvement in learner’s enthusiasm for learning and ability to grasp complex topics more quickly.
 When used effectively, Scratch can foster critical thinking, problem-solving, and collaboration in learners across various age groups and subject areas.

 Blending Scratch with traditional teaching methods has helped create a more dynamic and engaging learning environment.
 Learners are excited to explore new ideas and concepts through hands-on experiences, which leads to a deeper understanding of the curriculum content.

 Scratch is a programming language the MIT Media Lab developed, specifically designed for beginners and younger learners.
 It employs a simple drag-and-drop interface, allowing them to create interactive stories, games, and animations without necessarily having mastered complex programming concepts.
 I firmly believe that integrating Scratch into the CAPS Curriculum can benefit our learners.